xtremertx/Ex-ini/README.md

 // Get global section, global means: '[]' or unnamed/unspecified section on the start of the file var main = ini.Global;

-// Get includes like Dictionary<string, List<Include>>, where 'string' is section where include(s) belongs and 'List<Include>' is the list of the includes var incl = ini.Includes;
+// Get includes as Dictionary<string, List<Include>>, where 'string' is section where include(s) belongs and 'List<Include>' is the list of the includes var incl = ini.Includes;

-// Settings for this INI object used by the parser when incteracting var cfg = ini.Settings;
+// Settings for this INI object used by the parser when interacting (some ini objects can have different settings) var cfg = ini.Settings;

-// Encoding & filename associated with this INI object (optional) ini.Encoding;
+// Encoding & filename associated with this INI object (optional - used only by parser when parsing from file, these can be explicitly specified when parser 'Load(..)' is called, usefull when ur saving/loading content of same ini file with same encoding always) ini.Encoding;
 ini.Filename;